Learn our story, from the beginning and into the future.

 Together, we make this place amazing.

 Shaun P. Farmer

 Shaun is life-long Geneva resident graduating from Geneva High School in 1998.
-He graduated from Nebraska Wesleyan University in 2002 and then attended mortuary school in Mesa, Arizona, graduating in 2003.
-Upon graduation, he worked for a brief time in Omaha before returning to Geneva in 2004.
-He is the 5th generation of Farmer's to be involved in the Funeral business.
+He graduated from Nebraska Wesleyan University in 2002 with a finance degree and then attended mortuary school in Mesa, Arizona, graduating in 2003.
+Shaun returned to Geneva in 2004 and is the 5th generation of Farmer's to be involved in the Funeral business.
 He is married to Heidi (Lightwine) Farmer and they have two daughters, Ashlyn & Leah, and a son, Dane.
-He is a member of the United Methodist Church in Geneva and is actively involved in the community serving on the Fillmore Central School Board, Fillmore County Foundation, and Lions Club.
-Outside of work he enjoys all outdoor activities.
+Heidi works as a Nebraska MTSS regional support lead for ESU 4, 5, & 6.
+They are members of the United Methodist Church in Geneva and Shaun is actively involved in the community serving on the Fillmore Central School Board, Fillmore County Foundation, Fillmore County Hospital Foundation and Lions Club.
+Outside of work he enjoys time at the lake with his family.

 Michael J. Brower